MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

     ![Snap Zone Generator](images/snapzonegenerator.png)

     If you want a specific snap zone behavior, like for example accepting only one group of the source object instead of all of them, you'll have to manually change that.
 Select the snap zone and find the `Has Guid Validation` component.
 If you manually created your snap zone, you might have to add this component manually as well.
     Add to the list the objects you want to be valid for this snap zone.
-You can reference single objects by unique id, or entire categories of objects via groups.
+You can reference single objects by object ID, or entire categories of objects via groups.

     ![Snap Zone Validation](images/snapzone-validation.png)